My Place Awards

 - As a national award, the My Place Awards provide the opportunity for local community projects to develop a national profile and evidence impact to potential and existing funders

-- Shortlisted entries will feature in a My Place exhibition at Glasgow’s The Lighthouse – the My Place 2019 exhibition hosted over 12.3k visitors and built environment stakeholders
+- Shortlisted entries will feature in a My Place exhibition – the My Place 2019 exhibition at The Lighthouse (Glasgow) hosted over 12.3k visitors and built environment stakeholders

 - Award winners will have a short film commissioned about their project.
 The films produced for My Place 2019 reached over 16.6k people on Facebook